 Teaching With Infographics | A Student Project Model from The New York Times Learning Network.

 The World Bank held a competition for Web developers to create interactives making the World Bank data more accessible.
-They have received an amazing number of these online apps.
-You can see all the submissions at Apps For Development.
-I’m not sure how many, if any, are accessible to English Language Learners, but I haven’t checked them all out and, in fact, have barely scratched the surface.
-Better World Flux is one that’s getting a fair amount of attention.
+Most have disappeared from the Web, but Better World Flux is one that’s getting a fair amount of attention.
 It’s particularly attractive since users can quickly create their own visualizations with the app and them with others.

 I posted about a site called Daytum two years ago — before it opened for the public.
 It’s a super-easy tool to use to visual any kind of data, though its primary purpose for people to use it to keep track of personal data.
 I had forgotten about it until I saw an article in The New York Times — Illustrating Your Life in Graphs and Charts — that mentioned it.
 I’m adding Daytum to list.